-What to do if your drugs aren't on the Drug List (formulary) or are limited in some way.
+What to do if your drugs aren't on the Drug List (formulary) or are restricted in some way.

 Start by talking to your doctor.
 He/she can help decide if there’s another drug on the Drug List you can switch to.
 If there isn’t a good alternative drug, you or your doctor can ask for a formulary exception.
 If the exception is approved, you can keep getting your current drug for a certain period of time.